nus-cs2103-AY2021S2/tp/docs/team/kaixiangtay.md

 * **Documentation in Developer Guide**:
   * Added sequence and activity diagram of the `find` feature.
-  * Added the non-functional requirements, some user stories and use cases.
+  * Added the non-functional requirements, some user stories, use cases and test cases to manual testing.

 * **Contributions to team-based tasks**: